Textbooks, Libraries & Students: An Evolving Partnership

 Collection Development Coordinator, San Jose State University

 Susan Kendall is the Collection Development Coordinator at San José State University Library, a merged library with the San José City public library.
 Besides collection development responsibilities, Sue is the coordinator for government publications and liaison to the College of Education.
-Research interests include use of electronic government publication, patron driven acquisitions, and affordable learning solutions for students.
-Sue has been at San...
+Research interests include use of electronic government publication, patron driven acquisitions, and affordable learning solutions...
 Read More →

 Associate Dean, San Jose State University